 Talk with your Instructor About Testing Accommodations

 Please talk with your instructor about your testing accommodations and how they provide testing.
-Some instructors are able to provide accommodations in the classroom.
-If you or your instructor determine it would be best for your tests to be proctored by the DRC, please schedule your tests through one of the ways listed in “How to Schedule Tests” below or contact us for more support.
+If you or your instructor determine your tests should be proctored by the DRC please schedule your tests through one of the ways listed in “How to Schedule Tests” above or contact us for more support.

 Respond to communication from the DRC and your instructor.